We offer programs for YOUTH, first time paddlers and experienced paddlers of all ages.

 Iron - distance races for experienced paddlers

-Information for the 2024 SEASON is NOW OPEN and can be completed by Clicking Here
+Information for the upcoming season can be reviewed and completed by Clicking Here

 NOTE: All paddlers must supply a SCORA waiver form signed by their parent or guardian.
 This form is available here: SCORA WAIVER.

-If the paddler turns 15 in 2022, they should register for the Junior Program on Tuesday and Thursday.
-The minimum age is 10 for the Keiki Program.
+If the paddler turns 15 this year, they should register for the Junior Program on Tuesday and Thursday.
+The minimum age for the Keiki program is 10.

 Show up at Baby Beach in Dana Point Harbor on the correct date and time.
 Registration is held on the first day of practice.